I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iosetdeviceinterfacepropertydata.md

 ## -remarks
 <p>Kernel-mode drivers use the <b>IoSetDeviceInterfacePropertyData</b> routine to modify device interface properties that are defined as part of the <a href="NULL">unified device property model</a>.
 For more information about device interface properties, see <a href="NULL">Device Properties</a>.</p>

-<p>Drivers can use the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439313">IoGetDeviceInterfacePropertyData</a> routine to obtain the current value for a device interface property.</p>

-<p>Callers of <b>IoSetDeviceInterfacePropertyData</b> must be running at IRQL &lt;= APC_LEVEL in the context of a system thread.</p>

-<p>Kernel-mode drivers use the <b>IoSetDeviceInterfacePropertyData</b> routine to modify device interface properties that are defined as part of the <a href="NULL">unified device property model</a>.
-For more information about device interface properties, see <a href="NULL">Device Properties</a>.</p>

-<p>Drivers can use the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439313">IoGetDeviceInterfacePropertyData</a> routine to obtain the current value for a device interface property.</p>
+<p>Drivers can use the <a href="..\wdm\nf-wdm-iogetdeviceinterfacepropertydata.md">IoGetDeviceInterfacePropertyData</a> routine to obtain the current value for a device interface property.</p>

 <p>Callers of <b>IoSetDeviceInterfacePropertyData</b> must be running at IRQL &lt;= APC_LEVEL in the context of a system thread.</p>